WebShivam/WebShivam/README.md

 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I feel awesome while working with others.
 - 🎯 Goal: Contribute to Open Source & build better OSS projects
-- 🤩 When I'm not coding, you can find me helping local business with Tech, Tutoring High School Students, Travelling or Hanging out with friends
+- 🤩 When I'm not at my laptop, you can find me helping local business with Tech, Tutoring High School Students, else Travelling or Hanging out with friends
 <br>
 <br>